protocol/research-website/content/tutorials/resnetlab-on-tour/mutable-content/index.md

   - name: Google Slides
     url: https://docs.google.com/presentation/d/1M63MpZYBBUpN8gvvWjbuPjaeny3aFBb5Hdzx-mr2yIw/edit?usp=sharing
     icon: download

 ---

 This module has been created to answer all the questions on how IPFS can be used for dynamic real-time applications.
-In this module, you will learn:
+In this module, you’ll hear about:

-  - how to reason about dynamic data on IPFS,
+  - How to reason about dynamic data on IPFS
-  - IPNS, the simplest construction for naming in IPFS,
+  - IPNS, the simplest construction for naming in IPFS
-  - how PubSub can offer subsecond speeds for interactive applications,
+  - How PubSub can offer subsecond latency for interactive applications
-  - how CRDTs are a fundamental building block for distributed applications,
+  - CRDTs as a fundamental building block for distributed applications
-  - what is available in the ecosystem.
+  - Ecosystem tooling and applications

 <!--more-->